rails/rails/guides/source/active_record_postgresql.md

 * How to implement exclusion constraints.
 * How to implement full text search with PostgreSQL.
 * How to back your Active Record models with database views.
-* How to use Explain options to gain insights that could potentially further improve PostgreSQL's query performance

 --------------------------------------------------------------------------------